flipswitchingmonkey/githook/README.md

 Configuration happens in `githook.config.ts`.
 It's using a pretty straightforward json-like object to configure the server:

 ```
+import { GithookConfig } from './src/types'

 const config: GithookConfig = {
   port: 9000,
-  cooldown: 3000,
+  cooldown: 2000,
-  verboseHeader: false,
+  verboseHeader: true,
   verboseBody: false,
+  verboseMatches: false,
   hooks: [
     {
-      name: 'example',
+      name: 'HookTest',
-      endpoint: '/myrepohook',
+      endpoint: '/hook_test',
-      repository: 'flipswitchingmonkey/githook',
-      secret: 'mysupersecretkey',
+      secret: 'somesecret',
       events: [
         {
+          name: 'PR merged with master',
-          event: ['*'],
+          event: 'pull_request',
-          cmd: 'echo "A webhook as arrived!"',
+          body: {
+            'repository.full_name': 'flipswitchingmonkey/githook',
+            'action': 'closed',
+            'pull_request.merged': true,
+            'pull_request.base.ref': 'master',
           },
-        {
-          event: ['release:published'],
-          cmd: 'echo "release:published has arrived!"',
+          cmd: 'echo PR merged with master"',
         },
         {
+          name: 'PR merged with development',
-          event: ['push'],
+          event: 'pull_request',
-          cmd: 'echo "push has arrived!"',
+          body: {
+            'repository.full_name': 'flipswitchingmonkey/githook',
+            'action': 'closed',
+            'pull_request.merged': true,
+            'pull_request.base.ref': 'development',
           },
+          cmd: 'echo PR merged with development"',
+        },
         {
+          name: 'New release',
-          event: ['release:*','workflow_dispatch'],
+          event: 'release',
-          cmd: 'echo "release:* has arrived!"',
+          body: {
+            'repository.full_name': 'flipswitchingmonkey/githook',
+            'action': 'published',
           },
+          cmd: 'cd /opt/githook && ./update.sh',
+        },
       ],
     },
   ],
 }

+export default config

 ```

 - `port` is the port the server will run on (e.g. http://localhost:9000).
 It is recommended to run the server behind e.g. nginx as a reverse proxy to use https.
 Functionality-wise this makes no difference though
 - `cooldown` ms before webhook of the same endpoint can be handled. this is to prevent cases where the same hook is sent multiple times and then e.g. triggers a full rebuild of the app multiple times in parallel - we do not want that.
 Returns 429 to the exceeding requests.
-- `verbose` output incoming webhooks details (can be _very_ verbose with large bodies)
+- `verboseHeader|verboseBody|verboseMatches` output incoming webhooks details (can be _very_ verbose with large bodies)
-- `hook` is an array of `GithookHookConfig`:
+- `hooks` is an array of `GithookHookConfig`:
   - `name` just a label for the log files
   - `repository` (optional) the full_name of the repository as sent in `req.body.repository.full_name` in the JSON payload (e. g. `flipswitchingmonkey/githook` in the case of this repository).
 If populated the name of the webhook's payload's repository must match, if left empty it is being ignored
   - `endpoint` the endpoint being set up by Express to listen for incoming webhooks
   - `secret` the secret as defined in your Github webhook. doing an SHA1 comparison at the moment, though you could also use - SHA256 if you like (it's in the code but not exposed right now)
   - `events` an array of `GithookHookConfigEvent`:
-    - `event` an array of strings with the Github event name as found in the `x-github-event` header.
-Can listen to multiple events (one array entry per event) or `'*'` to just listen to any event coming in. event and action can be combined for events that support it, e.g. `release` events which can have created, published, released actions. an event would be `released:published` for example to only trigger when that release has been published, not e.g. just drafted. `release` and `release:*` are treated the same.
+    - `event` a string with the Github event name as found in the `x-github-event` header
     - `cmd` the command to be executed via child_process. an example would be `'cd /to/my/repo && ./pullAndRestart.sh'`
+    - `body` matching the webhook body. githook looks for matches using lodash's `_.has()` and `_.get()` methods, so what we have here are strings on either side of each attribute, the left side being the dotted path from the webhook body, the right being the content to match.
+So, to match a specific repository, this has to match: `'repository.full_name': 'flipswitchingmonkey/githook'`.
+Using this method we can match for any combination of webhook - and there are plenty, see https://docs.github.com/en/actions/reference/events-that-trigger-workflows for reference

+The easiest way to set up the config is to create the webhooks first and have them fire, then look up the full body on Github's webhook log.
+The sample config listens for a PR merge (which creates multiple hook calls, one of them being the 'closed' action in combination with merged:true and the base branche it was merged into) into either development or master and reacts accordingly.

 ### Running